 - identifying the challenges of embedding and sustaining change

-At core, the model places the experience of positive and functional relationships as the starting point for everything, drawing from Maslow’s concepts of a hierarchy of needs.
+Our paradigm for learning consists of 21 elements that are divided into 3 clusters.
+At its core, the model places the experience of positive and functional relationships as the starting point for everything, drawing from Maslow’s concepts of a hierarchy of needs.

 Cluster One: Preparing an ecosystem for change